m5b/ICS32/_sources/notes/wk4.md

 ## Week 4 Overview

-It's week 4.
-You should be finalizing your work on assignment 2 right about now and getting ready to start assignment 3.
+Greetings everyone and welcome to week 4!
+You should be finalizing your work on assignment 2 over the next few days and getting ready to start the next assignment.
 The lectures for this week include topics that you will need to start learning for assignment 3.
+We will spend our class time this week discussing some validity checks you can run to test your assignment 2 before it's due and we'll review the requirements for assignment 3.

+I know it's a lot, but try and find some time this week to watch the lectures and practice the code examples provided in the notes below.
+See you Thursday!

 Quick Links:
 : {ref}`lecture-materials4`